Workout 101: Guys’ Guide to Pilates

 1:4

-“Half of my clients are men and interestingly most of them are true athletes and martial artists,” Venier says.
+“Half of my clients are men, and interestingly, most of them are athletes,” Venier says.

 Clarke says her male students are there for different reasons.